Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Introduction

+The first complication is that irrespective of how large the size of the sample at hand, $n$, is we may not be in a position to reliably provide estimates of the stationary probabilities.

-Let the transition probability from 1 to 0 in our memory-1 source be $\epsilon\ll 1/n$.
+Consider a length-$n$ sample obtained from the following binary Markov source with memory one.
+The transition probability from 1 to 0 in a memory-1 source is $\epsilon\ll 1/n$.
 By changing the transition probability from 0 to 1 appropriately, we can vary the stationary probabilities of 1s and 0s in a wide range without changing how a length-$n$ sample will look like.

-Example~\ref{ergodic_ex} in Section~\ref{longslow} gives two such binary, one-bit memory Markov sources with stationary probabilities (1/2,1/2) and (2/3,1/3) respectively.
+As specific examples, consider two binary, one-bit memory Markov sources; the first assigns the transition probability from 0 to 1 to be $\epsilon$, while the second assigns 2$\epsilon$.
+An easy computation (see also Example~\ref{ergodic_ex} in Section~\ref{longslow}) shows that the stationary probabilities of 1 and 0 are (1/2,1/2) and (2/3,1/3) respectively.

 But, if we start from the context 1, with high probability \emph{both} sources will yield a sequence of $n$ 1s.
-We cannot distinguish between these two sources with a sample of this size.
-Hence it is futile to estimate stationary probabilities from this sample.
-This particular phenomenon where the number of times each state (0 and 1 here) appears is very different from their stationary probabilities is often formalized as \emph{slow mixing}, see~\cite{LPW09}.
+We cannot distinguish between the two sources above with a sample of this size, and therefore it is futile to estimate stationary probabilities from this sample.
+This particular regime where the number of times each state (1 and 0 in this example) appears do not reflect their stationary probabilities is often formalized as the \emph{slow mixing} case, see~\cite{LPW09}.

-In this paper, we deal with estimation and operation of channels where, both the input and output are from a finite alphabet.
-The channel state depends on prior outputs alone and there is no feedback.
-We are motivated by the \emph{backplane channel}, which we will describe shortly.
-We ask---given $n$ inputs and their corresponding outputs, can we estimate the transition probabilities from the input to output, as well as the stationary probabilities of various states (or sets of states)?

-We emphasize at the outset that we do \emph{not} exclude slow mixing of the channel evolution.
-Instead, our philosophy will be: given $n$ samples, what is the best answer we can give, if anything?
-As the above example shows, we have an estimation problem where any estimator can only converge pointwise to the true values, rather than uniformly over the model class.
-One way to get around this impasse is to add restrictions on the model space as is done in most prior work.
-However, very few such restrictions are justified in our application.
-So we take a different approach: can look at some characteristics of our length-$n$ sample and say if any estimates are doing well?
+The second complication is that no matter what the sample size $n$ is, with high probability the set of all strings $\w$ (of any fixed length) in a length-$n$ sample may have arbitrarily small mass under the stationary distribution.

+To see this, observe that a memory-1 binary source that transitions from 1 to 0 with probability $1-\epsilon$ and 0 to 1 with probability $\epsilon/m$ has the stationary probability of 1 to be $1/(m+1)$ (see Example~\ref{arbit_stat_dist} in Section~\ref{longslow}).
+Yet if $\epsilon\ll 1/n$, starting from state 1 we see a sequence of $n$ 1s with high probability.
+By making $m$ large enough, the probability of 1 (and therefore of any sequence of 1s) can be made arbitrarily small, illustrating the conundrum.